 Karate – Way of the empty hand

 Martial Arts, our Shotokan Karate in particular can be many things to many people.
 It’s not simply about punching, kicking and fighting.
 Look back 100 or even 5000 years at its history and yes, we see fighting method that has been proven to be very effective.
-But look a little deeper at the Sumurai for example and we see an education that teaches respect for other people, honour, understanding and self-respect.
+But look a little deeper at the Samurai for example and we see an education that teaches respect for other people, honor, understanding and self-respect.
 For us in the Cambridge Clubs, its about coming together with a common interest, fostering trust, building confidence and self-esteem and lasting friendships.
-Our physical exercise provides the education and training to improve health and overall wellbeing, which in turn promotes confidence and self-esteem.
+Our physical exercise provides the education and training to improve health and overall well-being, which in turn promotes confidence and self-esteem.

 We have club members from all walks of life, entire families and we are privileged to have several members of the Japanese community training with us.
 Our age range goes from 5 to over 60.

 Most importantly, we have fun whilst learning the same time.

 Why not come and join us for a free trial lesson and see for yourself?

 Karate training can be likened to Ice melting.